cjihrig/semafour/README.md

 Acquires the semaphore synchronously.
 The wait operation is performed on the main thread, and will block the event loop until the semaphore is acquired.
 Throws if an error occurs.

-### `Semafour.prototype.tryWait(callback)`

-  - Arguments
-    - `callback(err, succeeded)` (function) - Callback function, which takes an error argument, and a boolean that is true if the semaphore was acquired, false otherwise.
-  - Returns
-    - Nothing.

-Tries to acquire the semaphore asynchronously.
-The tryWait operation is performed on a separate thread in the libuv thread pool to avoid blocking the event loop.
-Once the semaphore is acquired (if possible), the callback is invoked.
-Any errors that occur are passed to the callback function.

 ### `Semafour.prototype.tryWaitSync()`

   - Arguments